What Are the Consequences of Bankruptcy?

 A bankruptcy filing typically depresses a person's credit score.
 And while this is a legitimate concern, one may slowly rebuild his or her credit after the bankruptcy, ultimately boosting credit scores to higher than pre-bankruptcy levels.
 And although a bankruptcy stays on your credit report for many years, the net effect on credit scores is typically positive.

 A negative consequence of filing for bankruptcy is that everything you file with the court—including all of your bankruptcy schedules, which contain your personal financial information, can be accessed by the public.
 For some individuals, this is a deal breaker.
 For others, the benefits of declaring bankruptcy outweigh the privacy factor—especially because certain sensitive information is protected.
 For instance, you can use solely the last four digits of your Social Security number and taxpayer-identification number, and you may list minors by their initials.

 Possible Loss of Property

-Probably the most negative consequence of bankruptcy is that you may lose some of your property to the bankruptcy trustee.
-I must stress the word "may"!
-If you are able to successfully exempt all of your property the trustee will not be able to sell it.
-Even if you cannot exempt all of your property, it may not be worth it for a trustee to sell your property.
-For example, if it is going to cost $1000 to auction off a car that is worth $850, the trustee is likely going to let you keep the property.
+Those declaring bankruptcy may lose property to the bankruptcy trustee.
+However if you are able to successfully exempt your property, the trustee will not be able to sell it.
+And even if you are unable to exempt some properties, it may not be economically advantageous for your trustee to sell a particular item out from under you.
+For example, if it costs $1,000 to auction off a car that's worth only $850, the trustee is likely going to let you keep that vehicle.

 This article is for informational purposes only and not for the purpose of providing legal advice.
 You should contact your attorney to obtain advice with respect to any particular issue or problem.
 Use of and access to this article does not create an attorney-client relationship between the author of this article and the user or browser.